ukavlie/Portfolio-Optimization/README.md

 - Does Ledoit-Wolf optimisation systematically reduce portfolio volatility relative to equal-weighting?
 - Which sectors benefit most from optimisation, and which are already close to efficient under equal-weighting?
 - How does tail risk (VaR) compare between the two approaches?
+- How does tail risk (VaR at the 5th percentile) compare between equal-weighted and optimised portfolios, and does optimisation systematically reduce downside exposure?

 ## Tools